markmorr/ML-Climate-Final-Project-Template/journal.md

 5. Develop some better visualizations of the data for initial exploration.
 6. Fix issue with altair package install not working.
 '''

+2022-03-07 check in: alp

+Looks good.
+Would recommend getting some initial, even partial results, and to continue the data merging in parallel.
+Insights from modeling the small, potentially unremarkable data could help with the data wrangling and inspire new ideas.